tidiane-camaret/tidiane-camaret.github.io/_posts/2021-03-23-computer-vision-project-image-searcher-en.markdown

 ---

 Most image sharing sites take advantage of algorithms to quickly label and classify posted images.
 Instagram [already applies image classification methods to every photo posted by a user.](https://www.theverge.com/2018/11/28/18116323/instagram-ai-visual-impairment-description)
-But when you look at these descriptions, they are often quite vague:
+But when we take a look at these descriptions, they seem often quite vague:

 ![img2](/assets/images/project_image_searcher/im2.png)